abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The smallest group](../03_monoid/trivial_group.svg)

-The smallest non-trivial group is the group $Z_2$ that has two elements.
+The smallest non-trivial group is the group $Z_2$ which has two elements.

 ![The smallest non-trivial group](../03_monoid/smallest_group.svg)